 Last updated on

 Perhaps, you had that friend whose parents were rich enough to own a house with a pool.
 So, you swore that your house would definitely have a pool in your yard when you are all grown.
-You grew up and you finally bought that dream house of yours.
+You grew up, and you finally bought that dream house of yours.
 Every evening, you execute your plan of soaking yourself in your pool and basking in how far you’ve come.

 Suddenly, one evening after you have become a proud pool owner, it hits you!
 It hits you that apart from ensuring your house is clean, you will need to keep your pool clean.
 You never included pool cleaning in your plans while you dreamed, did you?
 But now, you have absolutely no choice.

-When it comes to pool cleaning and maintenance, the common question is “How often do I need to do this annoying task?”
+When it comes to pool cleaning and maintenance, the common question is, “How often do I need to do this annoying task?”

-To answer that question, there are aspects of pool cleaning that must be done weekly and some aspects of it have to be done monthly.
+To answer that question, there are aspects of pool cleaning that must be done weekly, and some aspects of it have to be done monthly.

 Weekly Pool Cleaning/Maintenance

 Also, cleaning the strainer basket is so important.
-Wash your pool’s tiles and walls to avoid having algae and calcium build upon it.
+Wash your pool’s tiles and walls to avoid having algae and calcium build upon them.
 This should also be part of your routine weekly maintenance.
 Run your pool vacuum through this water body that belongs to you to ensure the floor of your pool stays clean.

 Monthly Pool Cleaning/Maintenance